Accredited paediatric medical mediation training

 The course combines theory with coached mediation practice using a wide range of paediatric conflict scenarios.
 You will learn about conflict and mediation within the paediatric context, the practical skills and mindset needed to be a mediator, the process of mediation and the relevant medical law and ethics required to mediate conflict in paediatrics.

-The format of the course includes pre-course reading, face-to-face delivery, group discussions, practical exercises, mediation practice and reflective work.
+The course will be delivered online and includes pre-course reading, group discussions, practical exercises, mediation practice and reflective work.
 The assessment process involves an assessed filmed role play, daily reflective logs and written assignments.

 Aims and learning outcomes